zachvalenta/jvns.ca/content/post/2018-04-16-new-perf-zine.markdown

 perf!!

-`perf` is one of my favorite programs for profiling / tracing Linux programs and SO MANY people don't know about it and don't know how it works.
-So this zine aims to fix that, as usual :)
+`perf` is one of my favorite programs for profiling / tracing Linux programs and SO MANY people don't know about it and don't know how how to get started.
+So this zine aims to get you started and show why it's great, as usual :)

 <div align="center">